n8n-io/n8n-docs/docs/integrations/builtin/app-nodes/n8n-nodes-base.googlesheets.md

     - **Specific Range**: Enter the table range to clear data from, in [A1 notation](https://developers.google.com/sheets/api/guides/concepts#cell){:target=_blank .external-link}.
 --8<-- "_snippets/integrations/builtin/app-nodes/googlesheets/node-options.md"

-Refer to the[Google Sheets API | Method: spreadsheets.values.clear](https://developers.google.com/sheets/api/reference/rest/v4/spreadsheets.values/clear){:target=_blank .external-link} documentation for more information.
+Refer to the [Method: spreadsheets.values.clear | Google Sheets](https://developers.google.com/sheets/api/reference/rest/v4/spreadsheets.values/clear){:target=_blank .external-link} API documentation for more information.

-### Create
+### Create a sheet

 Use this operation to create a new sheet.